 I’m a linear thinker, and I chunk the course by the free-response questions.
 I have paced this system with two guides, one for a year-long schedule and one for block.
 The pacing guide includes hyperlinked resources so that you know which unit fits where.

 Before diving into the free response questions, get the big picture of the skills taught within each lesson plan.
-All skills (as listed in the 2019 Course and Exam Description) are spelled out in the left vertical column, and the three writing units top columns of skills included in each lesson plan.
+All skills (as listed in the current Course and Exam Description) are spelled out in the left vertical column, and the three writing units top columns of skills included in each lesson plan.